openstack-archive/openstack-ansible-os_watcher/README.rst

     * watcher-decision-engine
     * watcher-applier

-The role will configure Watcher, but does not provision RabbitMQ or MariaDB.
+The role will configure Watcher, but does not provision messaging backend or MariaDB.

 This role is intended to work primarily with OpenStack-Ansible, but consuming this role by setting the appropriate variables should be